lulyon/CollectedSortAlgorithm/README.md

 CollectedSortAlgorithm
 ======================

-All kind of sort algorithm implementation.
+All kind of sort algorithm implementation, naive version.